Pruthvi41/URLShortening/README.md

 1. How would you test this service?

 - I do the testing using jest.
-I will test the following test cases:
+I will check the following test cases:

   - Regular link is valid or not.
   - Whether short link is being generated.
   - Check if short link is working
-  -
+  - Check if both links are being stored in a table.

 2. What DB models would need to change to support multiple users?

-- Add a new User table and add a UserId column to the links table
+- Add a new User collection with UserId attribute and add this UserId to the links collection.

 3. How can this service support 1000 concurrent requests?